login

 COMMENTS

-Another way to phrase this solution is that right examples can be folded down flat onto one isosceles triangle while left examples cannot.
+Another solution is that right examples can be folded down flat onto one isosceles triangle while left examples cannot.

 All examples in this Problem feature four isosceles triangles connected by corners and/or edges.